Deal made after Mexican man died at border gets initial OK

 Puga's three older children are adults and she also has 10-year-old twins.

-Before granting final approval, Porter asked family attorneys to file a document explaining why payments to the two 10-year-olds shouldn't be subject to probate court proceedings.
+Before granting final approval Thursday, Porter asked family attorneys to file a document explaining why payments to the two 10-year-olds shouldn't be subject to probate court proceedings.
 Hernandez did not have a will.

 The 42-year-old, unarmed man died after a confrontation with authorities in May 2010 at San Diego's San Ysidro border crossing with Tijuana, Mexico.
 Authorities have said he was combative while being returned to Mexico.